flaneurette/Emojis/README.md

 # Emojis

 UNICODE emojis to HTML entities, and a testcase with a emoji picker written in JavaScript.
+It shows a selective list of common emojis, for additional emojis, see reference [2].

 # Example
 A testcase is presented: test.html